whitneyburton/portfolios/students/1701-back/maria-stenquist/20170302-maria-stenquist-m1.md

 * Checked-in with fellow students, and provided emotional/encouraging support to other students
 * Led a few Mythical Creatures/other drill sessions for students that requested them
 * Shared my lightning talk with students that were further interested in the topic, made myself available to chat
-* revamped a couple students' resumes
+* Revamped a couple students' resumes
-* on-going support for a couple Turing alums/students in regards to connecting them with contacts/companies for career opportunities
+* On-going support for a couple Turing alums/students in regards to connecting them with contacts/companies for career opportunities

 -------------------------------------------------------------